Facebook’s privacy sin: Making us think we had it

 Matt McKeon’s jarring graphical look at Facebook’s privacy evolution has been making the rounds this week.
 If you haven’t seen it, check out the link and look through the years via the animated version.
 The evolution away from default private in a person’s network and toward what is now public is pretty interesting to see.

-Three weeks ago I engaged my Media & Society class here at Lehigh in a discussion about Facebook and privacy.
+Three weeks ago I engaged my Media & Society class here at Lehigh in a discussion about and privacy.
 I asked them how many considered their photos, status updates, and wall posts to be private.
 More hands were raised than not.
 I asked them how many thought their email was private.
 All but one hand went up.

 Then I asked the kicker question: Why the difference?
 The minute you send that message, whether it is an email or a wall post on Facebook or clicking to “Like” something, you are losing control of that information.
 Several students looked alarmed, but I pressed it further: the only privacy you have is in your head.
 The minute the things you think become the things you say, you lose control of those bits of information.

 This one has been on my mind since SXSWi, when danah boyd delivered an excellent keynote address about privacy and social networks (full text).
 The definition of privacy, boyd argued, is having control over how information flows.
-Using Google Buzz as an example, boyd argued that when services take a system that is understood as private and makes the information shared on those networks public they are violating a user’s sense of privacy.
+Using as an example, boyd argued that when services take a system that is understood as private and makes the information shared on those networks public they are violating a user’s sense of privacy.

 Read more